padrinobook/padrinobook/02-job-vacancy-application.md

 the data you want.

 Ok, we are doing great so far.
-With users and post in place, let's add some tests to create and associate these objects.
+With users and job offers in place, let's add some tests to create and associate these objects.

 #### Testing our app with RSpec + Factory Girl